Myths about the coexistence of cats and babies have abounded for centuries.

 If a cat presses up against the face of a bundled infant who doesn’t know to turn away on his own, this is a dire problem.
 Infant deaths by suffocation are most often attributed to pillows or a sleeping person accidentally smothering the infant as they sleep together.

-Bottom line?
-Keep your cat out of the nursery during napping or bedtime, just in case.
+My recommendation?
+I’d keep your cat out of the nursery during napping or bedtime, just in case.

 Myth 4: If a cat hears a baby crying, he will climb into the crib to harm the baby.